iterorganization/Waveform-Editor/docs/source/gui.rst

   in Inverse Mode, the sliders will be updated to show the calculated currents.
 * In **Direct Mode**, the sliders for all coils are enabled.
 You must use these sliders to provide the input current for every coil.

+You can save the coil currents to waveforms at a chosen export time.
+This allows for a convenient construction of a waveform by iteratively executing the following steps:

+#.
+Configure the plasma parameters and shape.
+#.
+Execute NICE to calculate the set of coil currents.
+#.
+Set an export time value, and append the calculated values to the respective waveforms.